web blazonry web development scripts and tutorials

 Next, in your AdSense account, generate the AdSense code for Format 2-A. Paste it in to your web page code.
 Then, back in AdSense, generate the code for your Format 2-B (using the second channel), selecting the custom channel you want.

-Copy and paste the scripts that Google generates into the sections of ad code code below, replacing your ads with mine.You will build something like the code below.
+Copy and paste the scripts that Google generates into the sections of ad code code below, replacing my ad code and publisher ID with yours.You will build something like the code below.

 Note: I used HTML tables to get the ad and content layout.
 I could have used stylesheets, but thought HTML tables were the easiest to explain and illustrate the concept.